 The Landlord and Tenant Board is similar to a court and they basically provide information about the law and resolve disputes between landlords and tenants.
 It is not an organization that you would join.

-I’m due at the Board tomorrow for a hearing to terminate based on own use.
+I have a hearing to attend tomorrow to terminate based on own use.
 Can you help me on how to present my case?

-First, gather any evidence that you want to bring to the hearing such as the Affidavit you filed with the Board, maps of the rental unit, pictures or any other evidence that would be relevant to your hearing.
-Make sure to bring three copies of any evidence you are intending to rely on: one for the adjudicator, one for the other side and one for yourself.
+First, gather any evidence that you want to present at the hearing such as the Affidavit/Declaration you filed with the Board, maps of the rental unit, pictures or any other evidence that would be relevant to your hearing.
+You must provide a copy of your evidence to the tenant and the Board.
+A copy of all evidence you intend to use for your hearing can be emailed to the Board at LTB Evidence@ontario.ca or you can mail or courier it to the address identified in the Notice of Hearing.
+For more information on how to submit evidence visit-https://tribunalsontario.ca/documents/ltb/Practice%20Directions/Practice%20Direction%20on%20Evidence.html#filetype

 If the hearing is for a family member’s own use (i.e., your spouse, child or parent) you should arrange for them to come to the hearing as a witness.
 This can help in case the adjudicator wants to clarify matters by questioning the person who wishes to occupy the unit in good faith.

-Finally, it may be beneficial to observe a hearing at the Landlord and Tenant Board since they are open to public.
-This will give you a general understanding of how a hearing is held and if you find that you are not comfortable representing yourself infront of the Tribunal Member, you can then look into hiring a agent (i.e. paralegal or lawyer) to represent you.
+Members of the public are welcome to attend LTB video conference hearings using Zoom and may contact the LTB to inquire about access to hearings.
+Observers are not permitted to disrupt a hearing in any way, and the LTB has the authority to issue directions or orders necessary to control the hearing process.
+This will give you a general understanding of how a hearing is held and if you find that you are not comfortable representing yourself in front of the Tribunal Member, you can then look into hiring a agent (i.e. paralegal or lawyer) to represent you.

 I served the tenant with a first N5 on July 25th and second N5 on Aug 15th.
 It’s now Oct 19th and I have been told that I had to apply for a hearing within 30 days after the termination date, and that this period has expired.
 Do I have to start over?